smikhalevski/react-hookers/README.md

 ### `useBlocker`

-Blocks UI from the async context.
+Provides mechanism for blocking async processes and unblocking them from an external context.

 ```tsx
 const blocker = useBlocker<boolean>();